mrtnzram/Nester/README.md

 ## Contributing to Nester

 Nester is currently in its early stages of development.
 In the near future, Nester would ideally become a software with a GUI.
 If you would like to contribute and create a GUI for Nester feel free to use the code.
+If you would like to suggest any changes, please feel free to submit a pull request.

 If you find any bugs or would like to suggest changes or improvements to Nester, please create a new issue at [github/mrtnzram/Nester/issues](https://github.com/mrtnzram/Nester/issues).